dakyskye/dotfiles/README.md

 Welcome to the based macOS branch of my dotfiles!

+`./packages.sh` to install cmdline tooling I use.

-You may as well checkout the Gentoo (bit dated) branch.
+You may as well checkout the [Gentoo](https://github.com/dakyskye/dotfiles/tree/gentoo) (bit dated) branch.